 About the Integrated Urban Water Plan

-One important part of the strategy is developing an Integrated Urban Water Plan Environmental Assessment (EA) study to assess existing and planned urban (city) water systems and establish a long-term strategy for water in the city.
-In 2014, the City completed two studies of water/wastewater and storm drainage/stormwater management, and these plans will provide a strong foundation for developing the new integrated plan.
+An Environmental Assessment (EA) is underway to assess existing and planned urban city water systems and establish a long-term strategy for water in the city.
+In 2014, the City completed two studies of water/wastewater and storm drainage/stormwater management, Water and Wastewater Master Plan EA and Storm Drainage Stormwater Management Master Plan EA, which provide a strong foundation for the new Urban Water Plan.

 Did you know?